Symptom checker

 🌙 What normal sleep actually looks like — by age

 Infant sleep is biologically different from adult sleep.
 Total sleep needs and patterns shift substantially across the first year.
-Expecting infant sleep to mirror adult sleep leads to unnecessary distress and harmful interventions.

 Newborn sleep — no day/night distinction yet